Service type outlet—service activity type, NDA service type code N.NN

 Services that provide accommodation to people with disability and services that provide support needed to enable a person with disability to remain in their existing accommodation or to move to more suitable or appropriate accommodation.

-Large residentials/institutions are usually located on large parcels of land and provide 24-hour residential support in a congregate setting of more than 20 beds.
+Large residential/institutions are usually located on large parcels of land and provide 24-hour residential support in a congregate setting of more than 20 beds.
 In some cases a range of residential and vocational/day services, and/or respite services are provided on the one site.
-(Where this is the case, each additional service type should be funded and/or reported against under the DS NMDS as a separate service type outlet.)
+(Where this is the case, each additional service type should be funded and/or reported as a separate service type outlet.)

-Small residentials/institutions are usually located on large parcels of land and provide 24-hour residential support in a congregate or cluster setting of 7 to 20 beds.
+Small residential/institutions are usually located on large parcels of land and provide 24-hour residential support in a congregate or cluster setting of 7 to 20 beds.
 In some cases a range of residential and vocational/day services, and/or respite services are provided on the one site.
-(Where this is the case, each additional service type should be funded and/or reported against under the DS NMDS as a separate service type outlet.)
+(Where this is the case, each additional service type should be funded and/or reported as a separate service type outlet.)

 Hostels provide residential support in a congregate setting of usually less than 20 beds, and may or may not provide 24-hour residential support.
 Many are situated in an institutional setting and also have respite beds included on the premises.
-In contrast to residentials/institutions (1.01 and 1.02), hostels usually do not provide segregated specialist disability support services.
-(Where this is the case, each additional service type should be funded and/or reported against under the DS NMDS as a separate service type outlet.)
+In contrast to residential/institutions (1.01 and 1.02), hostels usually do not provide segregated specialist disability support services.
+(Where this is the case, each additional service type should be funded and/or reported as a separate service type outlet.)

 An attendant care program provides for an attendant(s) to assist people with daily activities that they are unable to complete for themselves because of physical, intellectual or any other disability.
 The service is provided to people to assist them to live in the community and live on their own.